emccar22/react-portfolio/README.md

 ## About

 This is a personal portfolio page made using react.
+I would like to give credit to rbhatia46 on GitHub for postingg a good template I was able to work off of.

 ## Screenshot